 Once the DMX Repeater Pro discovers DMX data on a port, all other DMX ports on the unit are automatically configured as output ports and the DMX data is actively repeated to them.
 Once DMX data is removed from the DMX Repeater Pro (e.g. if the console is turned off or unplugged) the unit will begin the DMX scanning process again.

 The ideal application for the DMX Repeater Pro's 'Hub Mode' is in installations where a single console is frequently moved between different locations within a facility.
 Rather than use a cord patch, the DMX Repeater Pro can automatically connect the console wherever it's plugged in.

 The 'Hub Mode' of the DMX Repeater Pro does not support HTP merging or prioritization, and can only route 1 active universe at a time.
-For merging applications, check out the Pathport nodes, including the 8-port Pathport Octo.
+For merging applications, check out the Pathport gateways, including the 8-port Pathport Octo.